From Sonic Retro

 In Sonic Generations, the hedgehog revisits Sky Sanctuary Zone to be confronted by the classic Eggrobo opponents.
 Some of the robots use their rifles rather more dangerously, now, firing not one beam of light but several at once.

 In addition, and lacking any official name, variant Missile Eggrobos are enemies found only in this level.
 Whereas in the original level, the only enemies to appear at all were the classic red/yellow Eggrobos, Act 2 of the Generations stage mixes things up by adding these new. indigo/red versions.

 Missile Eggrobos don't carry the Eggrobos' standard laser rifle, instead firing homing missiles out of the top of their heads, which pursue Sonic with some tenacity.

-Eggrobos make an appearance as enemies in the Smash Run mode in Super Smash Bros. for 3DS.
+Eggrobos make an appearance as enemies in the Smash Run mode in Super Smash Bros. for Nintendo 3DS.
 They'll fly around the place and attack players by firing several quick blasts or a large laser beam while keeping their distance.

 When Eggrobos appeared in the Archie Sonic the Hedgehog comic books, they were referred to as "Eggbots."